-SRĐA is a Yugoslavian-American creative/director.
+SRĐA is a Yugoslavian-American creative/director and producer.
 Born in Sarajevo months before the Bosnian War broke out, SRĐA and family fled as refugees before resettling to the United States.

 SRĐA‘s work includes theatrical productions, films, concerts, experiential events, music videos and more.
 SRĐA’s bold style draws inspiration from club culture and centers queer + third-culture themes.